lehcode/anyllm-opendevin/docker/README.md

 # Docker Support

+- Pretending to be developer-friendly🤞
+- With convenience for end-users 🕴️
+- Runs from sources 🧾, no build is necessary
+- Source directories are mapped into container directory to just run

+# Opendevin Backend

-- NVidia CUDA 12.4.0 Docker image with GPU support
+- Docker image with GPU support with NVidia CUDA 12.4.0
 - Python 3.11.8
-- Miniconda3 environment
+- Miniconda3 environment:
+Python packages are under conda control.
+No PIP🪦.
-- Build cache shared between services
+- Build caches shared between services for build performance
 - Localization at OS level with 152 UTF-8 locales.
+Major and hieroglyphic languages with dialects are enabled by default.
-Uncomment locales in `docker/locales` file.
+  1. Uncomment necessary locales in `docker/locales` file
+  2. Run `docker compose up --build --remove-orphans`

 ## UI